- Ass Pull: A self admitted one about Darth Gravid, who only exists so that the current Sith don't have knowledge they need.

 - In Revenge Of The Sith, Palpatine says that "[Plagueis] had such a knowledge of the Dark Side, he could even save the ones he cared about... from dying".
 Now wait a second, just whom could a Sith Lord ever actually care about?
 Oh, his test subjects...

-- Moral Event Horizon: Palpatine crosses this fairly early on by killing all his family and takes up permanent residence beyond its border.
+- Moral Event Horizon: Palpatine crosses this fairly early on by killing his entire family and takes up permanent residence beyond its border.

 - What Do You Mean, It's Not Political?: Much like the Prequel Trilogy, people have tried to read into this book to find political beliefs they agree with.